OCA/calendar/calendar_import_ics/README.rst

 Usage
 =====

+To use this module, your user should be part of the 'Calendar Import Ics' group.
+You need to be in debug mode to add this group to your user.
-To use this module, follow these steps:
+Then, follow these steps:

 1. Navigate to the Calendar App.
 2. Go to Configuration.